raspberrypilearning/serene-scene/en/step_5.md

 ```
 --- /task ---

-The grasshopper is moving a little quickly at the moment, but you can slow it down by using a `variable`{:class="block3variables"} and a `wait`{:class="block3control"} block.
+The Grasshopper sprite is moving a little quickly at the moment, but you can slow it down by using a `variable`{:class="block3variables"} and a `wait`{:class="block3control"} block.

 --- task ---